TLDR

 - Tuition revenue by age group, using age-appropriate rates

-- Labor costs based on the staff count required by ratio rules at that enrollment level
+- Labor costs based on the staff count ratio rules require at that enrollment level

 - Fixed operating costs: rent, insurance, utilities, software, licensing fees, supplies

-The critical number most first-time operators get wrong: labor costs at 50% enrollment.
+Labor costs at 50% enrollment is where most first-time projections break down.
 Ratio rules require minimum staffing even with empty slots.
-A 1:8 preschool ratio with 12 enrolled children still requires at least two staff.
-Model this at every occupancy level, not just at full enrollment.
+A 1:8 preschool ratio with 12 enrolled children still requires two staff.
+Build every occupancy level, not just full enrollment.

-Most programs that fail in year one ran honest market analyses but optimistic enrollment ramp assumptions.
-Model 12 months of below-full enrollment before you commit to a lease payment.
+Programs that fail in year one typically ran honest market analyses alongside optimistic enrollment ramp assumptions.
+The numbers need to work at 50% occupancy for 12 months before the lease makes sense.

 - Licensed capacity